MCON264-Fall-2025/final-project-Rikkik102/README.md

 - An array list in seating planner to count the guests in each group

 ## Searching and Sorting Algorithms
-I used a binary sort algorithm in venue selector because it used a tree map.
+- I used a binary sort algorithm in venue selector because it used a tree map.
+- A merge sort was used in the generate seating method of the seating planner class.
+After checking that there were more groups than tables, the method converts each group to an array list and calls List.sort to put the groups in sorted order.
+The List class uses a merge sort in its sort() method to sort more efficiently.

 ## Big-O Complexity